What happens if you get caught driving without insurance?

-If you’re caught driving without insurance, you could be convicted convicted of driving without valid insurance.
-If you are, you will receive an IN10 endorsement on your licence.
+If you’re caught driving without valid insurance, you could be convicted and land an IN10 endorsement on your licence.

 If you’re stopped and asked to present your insurance documents, you have seven days to provide the police with an up-to-date insurance certificate.
 It has to be valid at the time you were stopped, not the time you send it.